Skip to content

 The site has toxic chemicals left from a long-gone dry cleaning business.

 It's unclear why TJ Development Inc., the longtime owner and would-be developer of the properties, is not listed on the project documents.
-State business records filed in August indicate Jianping Wu, the founder of TJ Development, is a director and Arkin is the company's secretary.
+State business records filed in August state Jianping Wu, the founder of TJ Development, is a director and Arkin is the company's secretary.

-Only one merchant, Jade Building Material Supplies, remains in the sites 13 commercial spaces as of this week.
+Only one merchant, Jade Building Material Supplies, remains in the site's 13 commercial spaces as of this week.

-The Ocean Avenue Association's Christian Martin told The Light in November that the organization doesn't plans regarding the project but looked forward to working with the development team to bring some community energy to the project.
+The Ocean Avenue Association's Christian Martin told The Light in November that the organization doesn't have plans regarding the project but looked forward to working with the development team to bring some community energy to the project.

 A rendering of the development showing the facade from Capitol Avenue. | Courtesy